On Friday, April 17, 2020, you can attend “Mindful Supervision: Trauma-informed Tools and Practices” at Old Saint Francis School in Bend, Oregon.

 - Update their beliefs about clinical supervision with key ideas from the field of interpersonal neurobiology;

 - Practice mindful strategies that reduce stress and vicarious trauma and facilitate learning; and

 - Witness an innovative model of clinical case consultation that emphasizes mindful presence and creativity.

 Clinical supervisors must complete 6 credit hours every 5 years in supervision coursework.
 This day-long workshop, approved through National Association of Social Workers, satisfies that requirement.

-On Thursday, January 17, 2019, you can attend “Mindful Supervision: Trauma-informed Tools and Practices” at Lane Community College (Mary Spilde Downtown Center) in Eugene, Oregon.REGISTER EUGENE
+On Friday, April 17, 2020, you can attend “Mindful Supervision: Trauma-informed Tools and Practices” at Old Saint Francis School in Bend, Oregon.REGISTER BEND

 GRADUATE STUDENT DISCOUNT: If you are currently in graduate school in a clinical discipline and wish to register, there is a half price discount.
 Contact Wayne through the website using your school email address to inquire about the special promotional code.